bermejo4/Secure_IoT_Medical_Infrastructure/README.md

 ![](/Documentation/Images/cbc_aes.jpeg)
 The keys and initialization vectors are saved in configuration files.
 Please read the advice: [Keys Advice](#keys-and-password-advice)

-The library used for the AES encryption and decryption inside the pico is the maes from [maes Github](https://github.com/piaca/micropython-aes).
+The library used for the AES encryption and decryption inside the pico is the Maes from [Maes Github](https://github.com/piaca/micropython-aes).

 - ### Pseudo Pico Client: